deniscostadsc/dotfiles/README.md

 ### @deniscostadsc's dotfiles

 This project configure my personal machine.
-It uses in [kickstart](https://github.com/bltavares/kickstart).
+It uses [kickstart](https://github.com/bltavares/kickstart).

 To use it, clone the project: